-Patients often face long waits for primary care, limited availability of urgent care, and limited access to specialty care in rural Nevada County.
+Individuals often face long waits for primary care, limited availability of urgent care, and limited access to specialty care in rural Nevada County.
 Many people also have limited ability to navigate the complex care delivery system.
 They frequently have questions about what their insurance covers, which care providers they can see and how to access basic services.
-The 2010 Affordable Care Act also triggered the expansion of Medicaid eligibility in California, which placed further demands on limited primary and specialty care providers thus making it more difficult for some to obtain care.
+The 2010 Affordable Care Act (ACA) also triggered the expansion of Medicaid eligibility in California, which placed further demands on limited primary and specialty care providers thus making it more difficult for some to obtain care.
 In Nevada County a few Federally Qualified Health Centers (FQHCs) provide most of the care for Medicaid eligible beneficiaries.
 Transportation also has been a long-standing problem that affects access to care.
 It is not uncommon for individuals to spend three or more hours traveling by car to access specialty care services.
-Moreover, people with chronic illnesses and complex health conditions frequently require care from multiple providers thus compounding the need to travel long distances to visit a provider.
+Moreover, people with chronic illnesses and complex health conditions frequently require care from multiple providers thus compounding the travel time required to visit different healthcare practitioners.

-Some people are especially isolated from care such as low income individuals who have substance use disorders, many of whom are not typically connected to any primary care physician or basic preventive services.
+Some people are especially isolated from care such as individuals with limited incomes who have substance use disorders, many of whom are not typically connected to any primary care physician or basic preventive services.
 Accessing any form of healthcare services also presents difficult challenges for those who are homeless.
 The ED therefore frequently becomes the focal point in the healthcare matrix when care either is not readily available or is poorly coordinated, and when individuals do not have access to preventative services.
 Advocates often refer to the ED as a Band-Aid for all health care needs because some people tend to return again and again.